replaceafill/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 the desired enrollment track, as described in :ref:`Roles for Viewing Course Content`.

-For details about testing course content, see :ref:`Testing Your Course Content`.
+For details see :ref:`Testing Your Course Content` and :ref:`Roles for Viewing Course Content`.